machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

     *   `setPriceDecayHalfLife(uint256 _newHalfLife)`: Updates the price decay half-life for auctions.
     *   `setStartPriceMultiplier(uint256 _newMultiplier)`: Updates the starting price multiplier for auctions.
 *   **Interactions:** Queried by `Vault.sol` and `LiquidationManager.sol` to get the current protocol parameters.
+For more detailed information on parameters, refer to the [Liquidation Mechanism v2 document](../../contracts/docs/LIQUIDATION_MECHANISM_V2.md) and the [Technical Implementation of Governance document](../../contracts/docs/GOVERNANCE_IMPLEMENTATION.md).

 ## 2.7. `LiquidationManager.sol`